Nordstrom (NYSE:JWN) Announces Quarterly Earnings Results

-Nordstrom (NYSE:JWN – Get Free Report) posted its quarterly earnings results on Thursday.
-The specialty retailer reported $0.84 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.45 by $0.39, MarketWatch Earnings reports.
-The business had revenue of $3.77 billion during the quarter, compared to analyst estimates of $3.68 billion.
-Nordstrom had a net margin of 0.21% and a return on equity of 47.33%.
-The firm’s revenue was down 7.9% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $0.81 earnings per share.
+Nordstrom (NYSE:JWN – Get Free Report) posted its quarterly earnings data on Thursday.
+The specialty retailer reported $0.84 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.45 by $0.39, MarketWatch Earnings reports.
+The firm had revenue of $3.77 billion for the quarter, compared to the consensus estimate of $3.68 billion.
+Nordstrom had a return on equity of 47.33% and a net margin of 0.21%.
+The business’s revenue for the quarter was down 7.9% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned $0.81 EPS.
 Nordstrom updated its FY24 guidance to $1.80-$2.20 EPS.

 Nordstrom Price Performance